AnGodel/TFM_Image_segmentation_ellipsometric_maps/class_description.md

   - The NaN removal will fail if there are NaN areas larger than the kernel in the raw map
   - Instantiates:
     - self.AllShuffledStack: the stack of shuffled maps
-    - self.AllShuffledStackReshaped: the reshaped stack ready for being passed to KMeans algorithm
+    - self.AllShuffledStackReshaped: the reshaped stack ready to be passed on to KMeans algorithm
     - self.dim1all, self.dim2all, self.dim3all: dimensions of the stack, being dim3 nWL*2
     - self.AllIndices: a list (np.arange) of all indices in AllShuffledStack.
 From 0 to dim3all-1
     - self.DeltaIndices: all even indices in self.AllIndices